Whisper-GPT -- Continuous Discrete Hybrid Representation Language Models For Speech And Music: Dataset

 \section{Dataset}

 We report results on two domains: music and speech.
 For the case of speech, we use the LibriSpeech TTS dataset \cite{zen2019libritts}.
 We chose this over LibriSpeech as it contains material derived from the original LibriSpeech corpus for TTS research.
 It also removes utterances with significant background noise.
 Finally, it only consists of 24 kHz sampled utterances and removes other lower sampling rates, thereby matching the rate for ENCODEC \cite{defossez2022high} acoustic tokenizer rate.
-For the case of music, we use publically available music recordings of instrumental music, namely piano, saxophone, harp, flute, violin, marimba, etc., for a total of 200 hours of music\footnote{The URLs for files used for training the music model will be shared here}.
+For the case of music, we use publically available music recordings of instrumental music, namely piano, saxophone, harp, flute, violin, marimba, etc., for a total of 200 hours of music.
 We extract 64-channel mel-spectrogram input to the hybrid models and adjust the hop/window length to match the 75Hz rate of ENCODEC acoustic tokens.
-We extract causal acoustic tokens at the coarsest level for the entire paper, similar to as described in VALL-E \cite{wang2023neural} and predict the next tokens i) using purely a discrete token-based GPT architecture ii) a hybrid mel-spectrogram-based architecture that takes in both the current mel-spectrogram slice and coarsest discrete acoustic token to predict the future discrete token.
+We extract causal acoustic tokens at the coarsest level for the entire paper, similar to as described in VALL-E \cite{wang2023neural} and predict the next tokens i) using discrete token-based GPT architecture ii) a hybrid mel-spectrogram-based architecture that takes in both the current mel-spectrogram slice and coarsest discrete acoustic token.